JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2/RESUME-VALIDATION.md

 ## Resume Prompt (for new session)

-When starting a new Goose session, the orchestrator should:
+When starting a new goose session, the orchestrator should:

 1. **Read state JSON first:**
    ```